United Automobile Services

-United Automobile Services was a bus company, which operated local and regional bus services in County Durham, Cumbria, Northumberland, North Yorkshire and Tyne & Wear, England.
+United Automobile Services was a bus company which operated local and regional bus services in County Durham, Cumbria, Northumberland, North Yorkshire and Tyne & Wear, England.
 It provided bus services across a wide geographical area, stretching from the border town of Berwick-upon-Tweed in the north, Filey in the south, and Carlisle in the west.

 History

-The company was founded in Lowestoft, Suffolk in May 1912, with two routes.
-One route operated in Suffolk, with the other operating over 200 miles away in County Durham, between Bishop Auckland and Durham.

-During the 1920s, the company expanded in Lincolnshire and Norfolk, as well as County Durham, Northumberland and North Yorkshire.
+United Automobile Services was founded in Lowestoft, Suffolk in May 1912 with two routes; one route operated in Suffolk, while the other operating over 200 miles away in County Durham between Bishop Auckland and Durham.
+During the 1920s, the company expanded into Lincolnshire and Norfolk as well as across County Durham, Northumberland and North Yorkshire.

+United formed East Midland Motor Services in 1920 when one of their managers, W.T.
+Underwood, was sent to Clowne in Derbyshire to set up a bus company in his own name.
+W. T. Underwood, Ltd later became East Midland.

-In 1929, control passed to the Tilling Group and the London and North Eastern Railway, and in 1931 the new owners split off the East Anglian operations into a separate company, Eastern Counties Omnibus Company.
+In 1929, control of United passed to the Tilling Group and the London and North Eastern Railway. and in 1931, agreements were signed by the new owners to split United's East Anglian operations into a separate company, the Eastern Counties Omnibus Company.

-United also started East Midland Motor Services.
-This came about through the desire to expand.
-One of their managers, W.T.
-Underwood, was sent to Clowne (near Chesterfield) to set up a bus company in his own name.
-The Underwoods company later became East Midland.

-United was nationalised in 1948, and controlled first by the British Transport Commission, from 1 January 1963 by the Transport Holding Company, and from 1 January 1969 by the National Bus Company.

-A preserved Bristol LH in October 2009.

-The company ran vehicles from its head office in Darlington and garages across their area, including Durham, Hartlepool, Whitby and Peterlee amongst others.
-Most of those vehicles were Bristols with Gardner engines and Eastern Coach Works bodies, the LH and VR being common vehicles.
-Another vehicle commonly used was the Leyland National.
-United were one of only three operators (and the only English operator) to buy the Bristol REMH 12 m coach chassis.
-These 35 vehicles, which had Plaxton Panorama Elite III 49-seat coach bodywork, were delivered between 1971 and 1975.
+United was nationalised when the Tilling Group sold its bus operating interests to the British Transport Commission in 1948.
+After passing to the Transport Holding Company (THC) following the BTC's abolition under the provisions of the Transport Act 1962, United was later among the THC operators that became part of the National Bus Company (NBC) on 1 January 1969, following the passage of the Transport Act 1968.